1. Visit your dentist regularly

 5. The elderly need special care

 Advancing years usually lead to increased dental problems and many elderly people suffer from poor oral health.
-Arthritis, a disease which afflicts the elderly, can make brushing and flossing difficult.
+Arthritis, a disease which afflicts the elderly, can make brushing and floss difficult.
 Age also gives rise to another problem.
 As an elderly person loses teeth, the ability to chew food decreases.
 This could lead to poor nutrition and a lower resistance to disease.
 Getting dentures can help overcome the lack of natural teeth.

 However, dentures are available in a wide range of prices.
 It is advisable to check out the average cost of dentures at various clinics to get an idea of how much you will need to spend.
 If you have more money to spare, it might be worth considering getting implants for your parents, as these are much more durable and convenient than dentures.
 However, you should be aware that implants do cost substantially more than dentures.